Magnet Fishing Laws: A State-by-State Guide

 New Mexico: In New Mexico, there are no magnet fishing laws, but the state protects artifacts predating European colonization.
 Learn where to magnet fish in New Mexico.

-New York: In New York, magnet fishing is generally allowed except where prohibited, but the state restricts removal of artifacts over 100 years old.
+New York: [Last updated August 20, 2025] In New York, magnet fishing is generally allowed except where prohibited, but the state restricts removal of artifacts over 100 years old.
+Many New York state parks ban magnet fishing entirely, and certain waterways require special permits for magnet fishing activities.
+The state has been increasingly restrictive about magnet fishing in public parks due to archaeological and environmental concerns.
+Always verify current park regulations before fishing, as policies change frequently.
 Learn where to magnet fish in New York.

 North Carolina: In North Carolina, magnet fishing is permitted in navigable public waters, and historic artifacts predate 1790.
 Learn where to magnet fish in North Carolina.